Mathias-SantAnna/lotr-collectibles/README.md

 <div align="right"><a href="#top">🔝</a></div>

 ## PROJECT BARRIERS & SOLUTIONS

 — **Heroku App Deployment** —

  On the deployment part, I succeed when building up the app but the app crashes, and in the logs --tail it shows an error to the GET method.
 What was happening was that heroku couldn't load the static files.
  <br>
  I had to roll back a few commits and start again the deployment.
 I missed one step of adding SECRET KEY, and also did a typo in settings.py.
-In the end that worked out for me.
+In the end that worked out for me.<br><br>

 — **Images not loading (AWS - S3 Bucket)** —